Signed & Autographed Books

 -

-First edition of this work on the legendary actor Kirk Douglas.
-Quarto, original cloth, illustrated throughout with over 400 photographs.
-Boldly signed by Kirk Douglas on the title page.
-Fine in a near fine dust jacket.
-With an introduction by Vincente Minnelli.
+First edition of the re-issue of this early illustrated work by Maurice Sendak.
+Octavo, original cloth, illustrated.
+Boldly signed by Maurice Sendak on the half-title page.
+Fine in a fine dust jacket.

 -